What is Historica Ozashiki: The 15th Kyoto Historica International Film Festival

 Kimura

-That’s right; we will be exhibiting together, and I hope we can maintain that adjacency.
+Absolutely, we will be there as well, and I hope we can continue this collaboration.

 Harada